 - 3.3 In July 2010, Government announced the immediate revocation of RSSs prompting a series of High Court judgements.
 The Localism Act 2011 has now removed the relevant clauses from legislation requiring their need and use.
-DCLG consulted upon a series of Sustainability Appraisals (as required by EU law) to formally remove them.
-Their formal revocation is expected in Spring 2012.
+DCLG is presently consulting on a series of Sustainability Appraisals (as required by EU law) to formally remove them.
+Their formal revocation is not expected until early 2012.
 In the interim, RSS remains legally in force, though the weight afforded to it varies:- - For development control purposes, the revocation can be treated as a 'material consideration' which means that depending on the nature of the application, RSS policies may or may not be applied - Emerging LDFs must by contrast still conform with the RSS provisions until they are formally abolished.